City of Ottawa Older Adult Plan

 Development of a new City of Ottawa’s Older Adult Plan

 Older Adult demographics, needs, and resources have changed considerably since 2012.
-To reflect the findings from the Evaluation Report, and to adapt to new and emerging needs from older adults, the City is engaging in the development of a new iteration of the Older Adult Plan.
+To reflect the findings from the Evaluation Report, and to adapt to new and emerging needs from older adults, the City is working on the development of a new iteration of the Older Adult Plan.

-If you have questions about this survey or the new Older Adult Plan, email olderadults@ottawa.ca
+If you have questions about the new Older Adult Plan, email olderadults@ottawa.ca

 Background